 1. The Plaza

 Opened in 1907, this distinct hotel is recognizable in a range of movies and television shows, even ones that take place in fictional locales.
 That’s because of the stunning crystal chandelier work and other opulent fixtures that make this well-preserved callback to the Gilded Age one of the most distinct and iconic buildings in the city.
-It’s played host to famous personalities including diplomats and pop culture icons like the Beatles.
-Rooms start at $659 a night, which isn’t a surprise for a place that hosts visiting royalty on a regular basis.
+It’s played host to famous personalities, including diplomats and pop culture icons like the Beatles.
+Rooms start at $659 a night, which isn’t a surprise for a place that hosts visiting royalty regularly.

 2. The Westgate Grand Central

 This Grand Central Terminal hotel is 23 stories of imposing, beautiful, and classic metropolitan architecture that makes an impressive addition to the look and feel of 42nd street.
-You’ll be amazed at the stunning view of downtown, and with about 300 rooms available, this accessible Midtown Manhattan hotel boasts all the modern amenities while retaining the distinct gold trim and architecture that makes it so recognizable when it pops up in hit movies and on shows.
+You’ll be amazed at the stunning view of downtown.
+With about 300 rooms available, this accessible Midtown Manhattan hotel boasts all the modern amenities while retaining the distinct gold trim and architecture that makes it recognizable when it pops up in hit movies and shows.

 3. The St. Regis New York

-This famous hotel is synonymous with class and sophistication in the city and has even hosted many high profile long-term residencies when personalities like Marlene Dietrich stayed in the city for weeks or months at a time.
+This famous hotel is synonymous with class and sophistication in the city.
+It had even hosted many high-profile long-term residencies when personalities like Marlene Dietrich stayed in the city for weeks or months at a time.
 It opened in 1904 and reached notoriety when the original owner famously perished on the Titanic on his way back to the city.